WATCH: Crowd Launches Giant, Human-Sized Snowball Down Stairs

 Last week, England got nailed with a very rare winter snowstorm.
 This nasty winter weather caused issues all over the area, wreaking havoc on travelers and roadways.
 However, one group of citizens figured out how to make the most of the blizzard…designing a massive human-sized snowball and sending it careening down a steep set of outdoor steps.

-A recent Instagram post shares this wild moment as the humongous snowball designed by some pretty awesome group effort, turns into a boulder, rolling down the stairs at a United Kingdon university.
+A recent Instagram post shares this wild moment as the humongous snowball, designed by some pretty awesome group effort, turns into a boulder, rolling down the stairs at a United Kingdom university.

 The Snowball Didn’t Hold Up As Well As Everyone Thought It Would